nodejs/node/doc/api/http.md

 added: v0.1.17
 -->

-This object is created internally by an HTTP server--not by the user.
+This object is created internally by an HTTP server — not by the user.
 It is passed as the second parameter to the [`'request'`][] event.

 The response implements, but does not inherit from, the [Writable Stream][]